 Carbon Management Canada, Inc. was incorporated in 2009 to advance technologies and insights that would radically reduce carbon emissions from large stationary emitters, with a focus on the fossil energy sector.
 CMC was the result of a successful proposal under the federal Networks of Centres of Excellence (NCE) program that resulted in an NCE award of $25M with an additional $25M grant received from Alberta Environment.
 A further $2.5 M commitment was received from seven industry supporters.

 CMC has awarded $22M to a portfolio of 44 research projects and supports 155 researchers and over 200 graduate students and postdoctoral fellows.
 The company has built an extensive national and international collaborative network.
 One of CMC’s great strengths lies its ties to researchers in numerous international organizations such as Ohio State University, the University of Arizona, the University of Queensland, the Stanford Centre for Carbon Storage, GFZ German Research Centre for Geoscience in Potsdam, the UK Carbon Capture and Storage Research Centre, the Korea CCS Research Centre, and the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC) in Australia.

-CMC is an interdisciplinary network with scientists working in fields that range from engineering to nanotechnology to geoscience to business to political science and communications.
-These investigators work in 4 themes: Recovery, Processing and Capture; Enabling and Emerging Technologies; Secure Carbon Storage; and Accelerating Appropriate Deployment of Low Carbon Emission Technologies.
+CMC is an interdisciplinary network with scientists working in fields that range from engineering to nanotechnology to geoscience, biology, genomics, and chemistry to business, economics, policy, law and communications.
+The projects funded by CMC are ambitious and interdisciplinary with team members drawn from universities, governments and industry across Canada and internationally.
+These investigators work in four often overlapping themes: Recovery, Processing and Capture; Enabling and Emerging Technologies; Secure Carbon Storage; and Accelerating Appropriate Deployment of Low Carbon Emission Technologies.